EV-EVA/Ectroverse/README.md

 * ... ?

-You can play the official Ectroverse at www.ectroverse.org.
-All help with maintaining the source is appreciated!
+Play the offshoot NEctroverse at https://www.nectroverse.net/